tlswg/tls13-spec/draft-ietf-tls-tls13.md

        opaque point <1..2^8-1>;

 point
-: This is the byte string representation of an elliptic curve point following the conversion routine in Section 4.3.6 of ANSI X9.62 {{X962}}.
+: For secp curves, This is the byte string representation of an elliptic curve point following the conversion routine in Section 4.3.6 of ANSI X9.62 {{X962}}.

+  For ECDH functions, this is raw octet-string output of the ECDH function with input point being the public basepoint.
+E.g. 32 octets for X25519 (29) 56 octets for X448 (30).
 {:br }

 Although X9.62 supports multiple point formats, any given curve MUST specify only a single point format.
-All curves currently specified in this document MUST only be used with the uncompressed point format.
+All curves currently specified in this document MUST only be used with the uncompressed point format (the format for all ECDH functions is considered uncompressed).

 Note: Versions of TLS prior to 1.3 permitted point negotiation;
 TLS 1.3 removes this feature in favor of a single point format for each curve.

-[[OPEN ISSUE: We will need to adjust the compressed/uncompressed point issue if we have new curves that don't need point compression.
-This depends on the CFRG's recommendations.
-The expectation is that future curves will come with defined point formats and that existing curves conform to X9.62.]]

 #### Pre-Shared Key Extension